 Length: 9 pages

-This bill was introduced on September 24, 1998, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 24, 1998, in a previous session of Congress, but it did not receive a vote.

 Sep 24, 1998